gbtb/RoslynArchitectureAnalyzer/README.md

 ### Usage instructions
 Install ArchRoslyn.Abstractions package in order to mark assemblies with this attribute.
 Install ArchRoslyn.Analyzer into your projects to enable validation of rules imposed by an attribute.

+## List of ideas
+* Explore unit-testing lib APIs for inspiration and possible adoption as an interface for Roslyn-based rules.
+* How to expand CannotBeReferencedBy attributes to allow more generic configuration? - e.g. layers, folders, wildcards, etc.